stefanos1316/epidose/README.md

 ## Running the client code

-After downloading the project you can run the client code on a Raspberry-Pi Zero-W as follows.
+After downloading the project and setting up the development dependencies (see below), you can run the client code on a Raspberry-Pi Zero-W as follows.

 ```sh
 make package